-The claims should be made with a sense of responsibility to the viewers and the society where the laws of fair competition should be accepted.
+The claims should be made with a sense of responsibility to the viewers and society, and fair competition laws should be accepted.

-Any viewer can complain to the ASA about the noncompliance, the organizations that receive over 30,000 complaints, and sometimes, one particular ad may provoke several complaints – almost 10 decisions are published every week to handle it.
+Any viewer can complain to the ASA about non-compliance.
+These organisations receive over 30,000 complaints; sometimes, one particular ad may provoke several complaints – almost ten decisions are published weekly to handle it.

-The biggest incentive is that companies that do not comply may get adverse publicity and restrictions can be imposed by the ASA on it.
-The committee also introduced a scheme called the ad mark which is considered to be a safe harbor that can tell consumers about the rules.
+The biggest motivation is that companies that do not comply may get adverse publicity, and the ASA can impose restraints on them.
+The committee also introduced a scheme called the ad mark which is considered a safe harbour that can tell consumers about the rules.

-The web agency should ensure not to create confusion in the market place by using indistinct trade identification, rather, the name and distinguishing marks should be provided.
+The web agency should ensure not to create confusion in the marketplace by using indistinct trade identification; the name and distinguishing marks should be provided.

-The local laws are becoming more aggressive where the countries are imposing bans on certain websites and restricting their accessibility.
+Local laws are becoming more aggressive, and countries impose bans on certain websites and restrict their accessibility.